Charlotte likes pretty things, and she loves the beach, sushi, coffee, and seashells.

 When I was little, in fourth grade to be exact, I remember looking at a Social Studies textbook page.
 The picture showed a dry piece of land, and the dry piece of land was vast, brown, and very, very cracked.
 For some reason, looking at that image, as a nine-year-old, made my scalp feel tight and goosebumps show up on my skin.
 I felt so disturbed and strange, and I had no idea what was happening.
 I would go back to that page, just to experience that feeling.
 Was this real?
 Why was my body reacting this way?

 For the longest time, I didn't know that this phenomenon had a name.
 I didn't even know that other people experienced it!
 I felt like I was some abnormal 'freak' that was affected by something so trivial, something that no one else experienced.
-On Facebook, a few years, that image of a dried up lotus seed pod appeared on Facebook, and again, my skin and scalp responded, almost as if I felt afraid, almost as if I saw a spider.
+On Facebook, a few years, that image of a dried-up lotus seed pod appeared on Facebook, and again, my skin and scalp responded, almost as if I felt afraid, as if I saw a spider.
 (I don't like spiders!)
-On the bottom, the article stated something along the lines of, "Do you have trypophobia?"
+At the bottom, the article stated something along the lines of, "Do you have trypophobia?"
 I took the quiz.
 It was the worst quiz I have taken in my life.
 There were horrible images of diseased-looking holes within a living organism, such as a cluster of holes or cells within a hand, or on a woman's chest.
-Even the YouTube video of a Surinam toad mother carrying her babies on her back was so intense, in a terrible way.
+Even a YouTube video of a Surinam toad mother carrying her babies on her back was so intense, in a terrible way.
 Thinking about it now is giving me what might be best called the 'heebie-jeebies,' whatever that is.
 I found my 'tribe.'
-I found that many other people were part of this phobia tribe Mental illness?
-Fear?
+I found that many other people were part of this phobia tribe.
 I decided to research this phenomenon.
 I wanted to know what was wrong with me.

 What Is Trypophobia?

 It is a phobia that is considered a 'proposed phobia.'
-It illicit the feelings of intense anxiety and fear.
-IT's caused when one gazes upon small holes (or bumps) that are in a strange, irregular pattern or a cluster form.
+It elicits feelings of intense anxiety and fear.
+It's caused when one gazes upon small holes (or bumps) that are in a strange, irregular pattern or a cluster form.
 The sight of these cluster holes immediately gives one the feeling of a variety of symptoms.
-One may feel a panic attack, hot sweats, increased blood pressure or heart rate and even migraines.
+One may feel a panic attack, hot sweats, increased blood pressure or heart rate, and even migraines.